This post was originally published on January 4, 2016 and has been updated for accuracy and comprehensiveness.

 It is also possible that regulatory or customer-mandated security requirements may play a role in the decision.

 The key is planning.
-There is very capable and cost-effective networking gear available today, providing many options for consideration.
-Plan well, and engage the right partners to find the best solution for your needs.
+There is very useful and cost-effective networking gear available today, providing many options for consideration.
+Plan well and engage the right partners to find the best solution for your needs.

 Designing a Solution with One Connection